The easiest way to reduce stress

 - Repeat 3-5 times.

-This short exercise will take you about 30 seconds and may result in many benefits, including slowing your heart rate, lowering your blood pressure, reducing the flow of stress hormones, and greater focus.
+This short exercise will take you about 30 seconds and can result in many benefits, including slowing down your heart rate, lowering your blood pressure, reducing the flow of stress hormones, and greater focus.

 Sharon Danzger is the founder of Control Chaos and author of ‘Super-Productive: 120 Strategies to Do More and Stress Less‘.
 Her firm helps clients improve personal productivity, performance, and well-being through corporate training as well as individual and group coaching.